dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 ```

 Well, it seems that the `CiliumGatewayClassConfig` did not work as expected.
-But it may also be related to the nature of thegateway, which may not be cluster internal &#129335;
+But it may also be related to the nature of the gateway, which may not be cluster internal &#129335;

 Anyway, comparing it to the Ingress Controller implementation which allows us to pass annotations for the underlying service, it is not satisfying.